Synnetry/hello-world/README.md

 1) To truly know hate you must first have known love.
 2) I am full of hate.
 3) Therefore: I once knew love.

+THIS IS AN EDIT.
+There are many like it but this one is mine.